 The short answer is you should allow them to do both.
+Allowing the customer to choose how they want to send out referrals provides flexibility.
 However, this is once again dependent on the nature of your business and your knowledge of your customer.
+There are benefits to both email and social media:

-Obviously there are benefits to both email and social media.
-Social media will get your brand maximum exposure.
 Your customer is sharing with everyone in their network which is likely quite large.
-The increased exposure is great but the power of referral trustworthiness is damaged.
-If someone is referring everyone it loses its intimacy and is viewed more like an advertisement than a referral.
+The increased exposure is great but the power of referral trustworthiness may be damaged.
+If someone is referring everyone in their network, it loses its intimacy and is viewed more like an advertisement than a referral.

-What About Offline Referrals?… Are They Not Important?
+What About Offline Referrals?

-Quite the opposite actually, word of mouth referrals are the best type of referral you can get.
-In fact, 2 out of 3 marketers say that word of mouth is more powerful than any paid marketing they do.
-Word of Mouth is incredibly effective and comes from your site/brands ability to convey value to your customer.
+Word-of-mouth referrals are the best type of referral you can get.
+In fact, 2 out of 3 marketers say that word-of-mouth is more powerful than any form of paid marketing.
+Word-of-mouth is incredibly effective and comes from your brand's ability to convey value to your customer.

 What Do I Give My Customers for a Referral?

 The old way of thinking was to award what you can afford.
 This is not the case anymore, a University of Chicago study found that non-cash incentives are 24% more effective at boosting performance than cash incentives.
 Cash rewards would also include discounts or percentages off.